Learning Disabilities and Disorders

 Science has made great strides in understanding the inner workings of the brain, and one

-important discovery that brings new hope for learning disabilities and disorders is called
+important discovery that brings new hope for learning disabilities and disorders is calledneuroplasticity.
+Neuroplasticity refers to the brain’s natural, lifelong ability to change.

 Throughout life, the brain is able to form new connections and generate new brain cells in